2018-09 / Alexander Tkačenko

 /k/ > /kʲ/ > /tʲ/ > /ts/ > /s/ — in Lat. centum > Fr. cent,

-/k/ > /tʃ/ > /ʃ/ — in Lat. centum > It. cento and Lat. cantare > Fr. chanter.
+/k/ > /t͡ʃ/ > /ʃ/ — in Lat. centum > It. cento and Lat. cantare > Fr. chanter.

 One of the curious parts of these chains is /kʲ/ > /tʲ/.
 If there is nothing in between, it suggests that at some point in time speakers of Vulgar Latin regarded /kʲ/ and /tʲ/ as close variations of the same sound while speaking to each other.
 There is not much detail on how this could happen, apart from attributing this change to a shift of the point of articulation that would only take place in certain phonetic environments.

 On the other hand, the example of phonetic variation in the Modern German dialects seems to offer a different perspective.
 The sound pronounced as /ç/ in Standard German, as in ich, is rendered as /k/ and /kʲ/ in Low German, /ɕ/ (and in certain conditions /j/) in Kölsch and other Central German dialects.
-A similar phonetic variation is seen with the adjectival suffix -ig.
-With all of these variants still observed in the living language varieties, this can provide a credible insight to the possible transformations of the /k/ sound.

 Since similar phonetic patterns often recur across different language groups, the sound change from Vulgar Latin /k/ to French /ʃ/ could have passed in the following steps: